Academic and Student Resources

 The Faculty Advising Program at Questrom is critical to the development of our students.
 It allows students to connect with a number of instructors during their time at Questrom, providing an opportunity for students to:

-- learn more about the functional areas of management
+- Learn more about the functional areas of business

-Faculty advisors can be any member of the Questrom faculty, and we recommend that students build a rapport with three or more faculty members.
+Faculty advisors can be any member of the Questrom faculty, and we recommend that students build a rapport with several faculty members during their course of study.
 In order to help them meet instructors, we recommend the following designated faculty members and guidelines:

-- Second semester freshmen: SM 131 professor from the previous semester or current FE 101 or SM 151 professor
+- Second-semester freshmen: SM 131 professor from the previous semester or current FE 101 professor

-- First semester juniors: Any previous Questrom faculty advisor or any professor on one’s CORE teaching team
+- Second-semester sophomores or first-semester juniors: Any previous Questrom faculty advisor or any professor on one’s CORE teaching team

 - Seniors: Any faculty advisor or concentration liaison from previous years